kmanahan/kmanahan.github.io/_posts/2019-12-13-sql_the_basics.markdown

 *this returns the same as above, but with more typing:
 (SELECT id, name, age, breed FROM cats;)

 Can also be written like:
 SELECT cats.name FROM cats;

 To select more then one table  but not all include a comma in between table names.

 Use WHERE to retrieve specific table row. **SELECT * FROM table_name WHERE column_name = some_value;**
+*to include a string for valuse use single quote within double quotes

 To update **UPDATE [table name] SET [column name] = [new value] WHERE [column name] = [value];**